tari-labs/tari-university/src/cryptography/r1cs-bulletproofs/PITCHME.md

 - A constraint system can be build in two steps:
   1. Committing to secret inputs and allocating high-level variables corresponding to the inputs.
-  2. Selecting a suitable combination of multiplicative and linear constraints, also requesting a random scalar in response to committed high-level variables
+  2. Selecting a suitable combination of multiplicative and linear constraints, also requesting a random scalar in response to committed high-level variables.

 ---